Get ready for some serious beach fun with these top insider tips for Myrtle Beach Things to Do!

 Diane said: “Definitely Rigley’s Aquarium.
 We just said last week, of all aquariums, that one is tops so far and we have seen a lot.”

-Aimee said: “I live in MB!
+Aimee said: “I live in Myrtle Beach!
 The aquarium is pretty awesome!!”

 Darlene said: “Definitely the Aquarium!
 And check with your hotel/resort to see if you can get discounted tickets through them.
 That saved me a lot of money!
 For shopping, Tanger Outlets and Hamrick’s.”